amdsyad/amdsyad.github.io/_posts/2026-03-29-server-setup.md

 ## <span style="color:#00ff88">GoPhish</span>

-First of all we need to download the zip file of gophish from here [GoPhish](https://https://github.com/gophish/gophish/releases)
+First, download the GoPhish release package from the official GitHub repository [GoPhish](https://https://github.com/gophish/gophish/releases)
-After download we can extract the zip file as shown in below image.
+Once the download is complete, extract the contents of the ZIP file to your server.

 ![image]()